prod-feng/install-openstack-icehouse-centos6/README.md

 # install-openstack-icehouse-centos6

-This is the steps that I did to isnatll Openstack Icehouse on Centos 6.7.
+The following are the steps that I did to isnatll Openstack Icehouse on Centos 6.7.

 You may need libgmp >5 to run glance.
 So you can install it before start(Centos 6 has gmp 4.3).